SR02019/my-app/README.md

 # About

-This app shows all the planets from the Star Wars movies in a Table with their respective attributes.
+This app shows all the planets from the Star Wars movies in a table with their respective attributes.

 # Getting Started with Create React App